 This course examines the historical, political, economic and cultural considerations that affect the arrangements made by Canadian society to organize broadcasting.
 The focus is on current issues of public debate which are explored from a historical perspective.

+Format: 3-hour seminar

+Projected Enrolment : 25

+Reserved Spaces: For 4th year COMN Studies majors only

 Exclusion: COMN 4212 6.0, SOSC 4312 6.0

-AP/COMN 4213 3.0 POLITICS OF CANADIAN MEDIA
+AP/COMN 4213 3.0 (Winter) POLITICS OF CANADIAN MEDIA